bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ![No endpoint configured](/assets/notconfigured.png "No endpoint configured")

 With this error it is not possible to connect to Azure, and after some research it turned out that this is a [known issue](https://github.com/terraform-providers/terraform-provider-azurerm/issues/9245) with the Terraform azurerm provider.
 Until it is fixed, the connection from the Web App to the Relay cannot be done using Terraform and must manually be done using <https://portal.azure.com> on the Web App itself.
+Santa promises to put the developer who fixes the issue twice on the nice-list.

 ![Manually adding a hybrid connection from the web app](/assets/newconnection.png "Manually adding a hybrid connection from the web app")